TheRemoteCoder/Magento-Ecommerce-CE--Extension-Collection/README.md

 This is a collection of a few straightforward to use Magento CE extensions.
 They have been developed for `Magento CE 1.4 – 1.6` but might work with wider ranges of versions (e.g. these extensions don't use the Database to keep it simple).

 They are especially useful for Community Edition setups when time and budget are low or installation of other extensions is not an option.
-Also it's sometimes the case that complex commercial extensions come with alot more issues too.
+Also, it's sometimes the case that complex commercial extensions come with a lot more issues too.

 <br><br>